minneapolisdan/ndsu-ag/pages/home.md

 Moving forward, all of these sites will be moved under the CAFSNR umbrella of the ag site, with consistent navigation and content types for all units/schools (About, Future Students, Current Students, Faculty & Staff, Alumni, Research, News/newsletters, alerts).

-All content and design desicions in this section should be geared toward student recruitments.
+All content and design decisions in this section should be geared toward student recruitments.

-#### Questions
+#### Questions:

 * Does each school/dept have their own content team?
 * Plus a main content team for CAFSNR?